cygonz0/http-snapshot/README.md

 - Sometimes the script loops forever, could possibly be fixed by using timeouts.

 # http-snapshot-pjs
 Requires phantomjs and screenshot.js by Pierre LALET <pierre.lalet@cea.fr> to be installed and in your path.
+Performance is better with this.
 ## Installation
 ```
 brew install phantomjs